| Pedophilia - Brain Regions and their Dysfunctions

 We assume no responsibility for any error, omissions or other discrepancies

 between the electronic and printed versions of documents.
+We do not provide individual advice or counseling,

 whether medical, legal, or otherwise.
 If you are seeking specific advice or counseling,